The holiday season is upon us and that can only mean one thing: it’s time for our annual Countdown to Christmas activities!

 Another classic Christmas character is Rudolph.
 Today your child gets to make a reindeer headband that he or she can wear during the holidays!

-For this craft, you need this reindeer printable, construction paper, scissors, and glue.
+For this craft, you need the reindeer printable, which is provided in the countdown to Christmas activites packet construction paper, scissors, and glue.
 To make the headband follow these simple steps:

 - Using brown construction paper, measure and cut a strip to use as the band that will go around your child’s head.
 You may need to tape or glue two strips together depending on how big the head is.